 Chronological survey of English literature from the Restoration through James Joyce, with special emphasis on the greats.
-Credit Hour(s): 3 Prerequisites: ENG112, 115, or HON200.
-Semester Offered: Spring Area of Inquiry: Humanities: LIT

 ENG292: Introduction to Literary Analysis

 Introduction to the skills and methods of literary analysis.
 Designed to supplement the introductory English literature survey courses.
 Must be taken prior to or concurrently with the major's first 300- or 400-level literature class in English.
 Student majoring in English should enroll in this course as early as possible.
 Minors are also encouraged to enroll.